-- 5. Cone and cut the sample as many times as required until the reduced sample is approximately 6kg.
-Place 2 x 3kg samples inside two water tight containers or two rubble sacks, sealed with gaffer tape.
+- v.
+Cone and cut the sample as many times as required until the reduced sample is approximately 8 litres / 6kg.
+Place 2 equal sub samples inside two water tight containers or rubble sacks, sealed with gaffer tape.
 Label as per below.
 Leave one sample with the client for their reference and forward the second to the test laboratory.
 Samples should be stored in dry conditions out of direct sunlight.

-- 6. Label the bags / containers with:
+- vi.
+Identify the sample by labelling the bags / containers with the following information, as appropriate:

 - Date

 - Company or depot that produced the fuel

 - Woodfuel size and moisture specification (for example P45A M30)

+- Site reading of moisture

 - Sample reference

 - Name of sampler